 In Iowa, SSBG dollars do not fully fund any type of service, but it is combined with other state, local, and federal funding sources to provide services to Iowans.
 For example, the largest portion of Iowa's SSGB allocation goes to county governments for what in Iowa we call "local purchase" and in the federal report it falls under the category, "special services-disabled".
 Local purchase dollars are used by counties to pay for community-based residential services for persons with disabilities.

 Each year, the Department develops an Intended Use Plan and Pre-Expenditure Report for the upcoming fiscal year.
 Public input is sought for two weeks during a posted public comment period, typically following the legislative session.
 No comments were received for the FY 2014 report within the public comment period and no changes were required.
 The finalized report is submitted to the Administration for Children & Families, Federal Office of Community Support, prior to July 1st.
 The current version of the final intended use plan and pre-expenditure report can be found through this link: Final Pre Expenditure Report 2014.

-The expenditure report for the previous fiscal year is submitted to the Federal Office of Community Support by March 31st.
-The current version of the expenditure report can be found through this link: 2012 expenditure report
+The expenditure report for the previous fiscal year is submitted to the Adult, Children, & Family Federal Office of Community Support by Decemebr 31st.
+The current version of the expenditure report can be found through this link: 2013 expenditure report.